Victoria Methodist Church

-Victoria Methodist Church is a Methodist church in Weston-super-Mare, Somerset, England.
+Victoria Methodist Church is a former Methodist church in Weston-super-Mare, Somerset, England.
 The original church of 1899-1900 was destroyed by fire in 1934.
 It was replaced by the current church, which was designed by Fry, Paterson and Jones of Weston-super-Mare and built in 1935-36.
+The church closed as a place of worship in 2020.